Revelation chapter 1. The Son of Man is manifested as the firstborn Son of God. The meaning of ‘what must take place soon’.

 The essential question is not, whether Jesus is coeternal and coequal, but whether he is God.
 Israel was faced with much the same question, for then too God showed himself in humility.
 In the confrontation between Elijah and the prophets of Baal, Elijah told the people: “If Yahweh is God, follow him; but if Baal, follow him.”
 Although Yahweh had made it clear that he was God Almighty, maker of heaven and earth, it was possible to see him as just one god among many.
 He did not force himself on his people.
 Again and again, Israel preferred Baal.
 They preferred the life of the flesh.
 They did not understand how far God had stooped when he redeemed the nation and made her his own.
 At Mount Carmel he showed his power, and then they understood.
 They fell on their faces and cried, “Yahweh, he is God; Yahweh, he is God.”
 It was precisely Thomas’s cry.
 Only, there was no personal knowledge; there was fear, but no love.

 ‘Son of man’, a common phrase in the Hebrew scriptures, means a member of the human race, a descendant of Adam (‘man’ in Hebrew being the same word as the proper name ‘Adam’).
-‘One like a son of man’ again recalls Daniel 7, but when Jesus called himself ‘the Son of Man’, it was to indicate that he was the representative of all humanity, by descent the son of Adam, son of God (Luke 3:38), without particular allusion to Daniel.
-Now, while his form is human – the image of the female as well as the male – he is transfigured, like an angel or even God (Dan 8:15, Ezek 1:26).
+‘One like a son of man’ recalls Daniel 7:13 and 10:16, but when Jesus called himself ‘the Son of Man’, it was to indicate that he was not merely like a man but actually a man: by descent the son of Adam, son of God (Luke 3:38), without particular allusion to Daniel.
+Here, while his form is human – imaging the female as well as the male – he is transfigured, as if he were God himself (Ezek 1:26).
 He has the same appearance as the ‘Ancient of Days’, and as the angel that Daniel saw on the bank of the Tigris (Dan 10:5f).
 Again, the implication is that in him man and God are one.
-Although the Ancient of Days in Daniel’s vision is God, it is he who comes at the end of the age (Dan 7:22); the Ancient of Days, whose origin is from long ago (Mic 5:2), is the ‘one like a son of man’ to whom all dominion is given.
+The Ancient of Days in Daniel’s vision is God, and it is he who comes at the end of the age (Dan 7:22); he whose origin was from long ago (Mic 5:2) is the ‘one like a son of man’ to whom all dominion is given.
 Narrative consistency is violated in order to convey the idea that the coming of ‘one like a son of man’ will be that of God himself.

-The robe and the sash evoke the garments of the high priest (Ex 28:4, LXX), a role that Christ fulfils on our behalf (Heb passim).
+The robe and the sash evoke the garments of the high priest (Ex 28:4 LXX), a role that Christ fulfils on our behalf (Heb passim).
 The sound of the cherubim in the vision was like that ‘of many waters, like the sound of the Almighty’ (1:24).
-The two-edged weapon imperfectly translated ‘lance’ is a rhomphaia, a blade with a long handle used by the Thracians.
-It symbolises the deadly power of the Messiah’s tongue (Isa 11:4, 49:2) rather than the power of the written word (likened in Heb 4:12 to a machaira, the usual word for sword).
-In the only biblical occurrence of the word outside Revelation, it refers to the effect on Mary of her son’s violent death (Luke 2:35).
+The weapon imperfectly translated ‘dagger’ is a rhomphaia.
+It symbolises the deadly power of the Messiah’s tongue (Isa 11:4, 49:2) rather than the power of the written word (which, in Heb 4:12, is said to be sharper than a machaira, the usual word for sword).
+In the only New Testament occurrence of the word outside Revelation, it refers to the effect on Mary of her son’s violent death (Luke 2:35).
+However, although machaira is more common, rhomphaia is a common translation of ‘sword’ in the Septuagint (Heb. chereb).

-In Isaiah, Yahweh is ‘the first and the last’ (Isa 44:6).
-The terrifying figure here indicates that he is the first living one, the image of God at the head of Adam’s lineage, and the last Adam at the end of his lineage, to whom we are to be conformed (I Cor 15:45-49).
+John’s reaction is the same as Daniel’s: “I was on my face, unconscious.”
+And Jesus’ response is the same: “A hand touched me and set me trembling on my hands and knees” (Dan 10:10).
+According to Isaiah (44:6), Yahweh is ‘the first and the last’.
+Now the one speaking indicates that he is the first, the image of God at the head of Adam’s lineage, and the last Adam at the end of his lineage, to whom we are to be conformed (I Cor 15:45-49).
 Having conquered death, he became a life-giving spirit (John 5:21, 17:2), because he gives the Spirit.
 Hades is the Greek name for Sheol, the resting place of the dead.
 ‘Hell’ (KJV), connoting consciousness and torture, is a mistranslation.
 David was not condemned to everlasting torment when, like the rest of humanity, he ended up in Hades (Acts 2:25-29).
 Until the resurrection the dead know nothing (Eccl 9:5, 9:10).

 John is told to record (1) the things he has seen already, (2) the state of things now (the subject of chapters 2-3) and (3) the things that will take place in the future (the subject of chapters 4-22).
 The seven lampstands are the seven churches; so far as the vision is concerned, there are no others.
 The Holy Spirit is sevenfold because he indwells the Church, which consists of many local churches.
 Jesus Christ, in the midst of them, shines with the brightness of the sun, but he is visible only to his servants.
 The light that people beyond their circle see is the light of their burning oil, be it bright or dim.